 This course aims to increase the security awareness of students and offers them a basic understanding with respect to a variety of interesting topics.
 After this course, students will be able to (1) learn about symmetric and asymmetric encryption schemes, (2) classify and describe vulnerabilities and protection mechanisms of popular network protocols, web protocols, and software systems (3) analyze / reason about basic protection mechanisms for modern OSs, software and hardware systems.

 Due to the suspension of teaching operations at the university, we offer remote lectures.
-The live-stream is available at the regular days and times (as noted in the schedule) here:
+We now use the Zoom platform, the meeting room is available at the regular days and times (as noted in the schedule) here:

 We have an ILIAS course where you will find all lecture materials, which you may find here: https://ilias.uni-mannheim.de/goto.php?target=crs_958194